epfl-si/mongodb.ops/README.md

   - `mongo-backup.yml` use `db.fsyncLock()`, `mongodump` and `db.fsyncUnlock()`
      to create a backup and save it on S3 with [restic].
-Also install a crontab for local backup every 6 hours.
+Also install a crontab for local backups every 6 hours, and keep 1 backup per day for a week, and 1 backup per week for a month, and remove backups older than 1 year.
   - `mongo-restore.yml` will restore the latest backup.

 Use the `-t mongo.backup`, `-t mongo.unlock`, `-t mongo.restore` tags to achieve